zdravkov/kendo-docs/api/wrappers/jsp/lineargauge/pointer-track.md

     </kendo:linearGauge-pointer-track>

-## Child JSP Tags
+##  Configuration JSP Tags

 ### kendo:linearGauge-pointer-track-border

 The border of the track.

-More documentation is available at [kendo:linearGauge-pointer-track-border](/api/wrappers/jsp/lineargauge/pointer-track-border).
+More documentation is available at [kendo:linearGauge-pointer-track-border](lineargauge/pointer-track-border).

 #### Example

     <kendo:linearGauge-pointer-track>
         <kendo:linearGauge-pointer-track-border></kendo:linearGauge-pointer-track-border>
     </kendo:linearGauge-pointer-track>